jakob-stark/doko_mc_ai/README.md

     protocol (perhaps json based) would be nice.
 This would enable a server client model, where different uis could act as clients and get the best next moves from a core server, that performs the calculations.

+  - A platform independent build system would be much appreciated.
+Examples of such build systems are CMake or Meson.
+The whole project is written in almost platform independent c11 code.
+There are however small portions that are GNU/Linux specific, most notable the time measurement as well as the detection of the number of cpu cores.
+The multithreading uses c11 threads, and requires a compiler, that supports them.